nathan-cool/Endometriosis_Ireland/README.md

 # Color Scheme
 - The website's colour scheme is colourful yet elegant.
 - The colours of each section are in contrast to one another.

 # Typography
 - For this website, Open Sans Light was chosen for headings to complement the minimalist and elegant design.
+- The regular font weight of Open Sans was chosen for everything else.

 # Imagery

-- Imagery for this website was taken form various stock photos website which are referenced in the credits section.
+- Imagery for this website was taken from various stock photos website which are referenced in the credits section.
 - Images were selected to match the website's theme, with a transparent black overlay added to ensure the legibility of the text.
 - The hero image was selected to provide a vibrant and colourful introduction to my website, while still maintaining the website's theme.